saurav190101/covid-19/README.md

 Overview

-These projects involve the analysis of covid _19 covid death and covid _19 vaccination worldwide during pandemic The README file details the project's objective, problem, and solution.
+These projects involve the analysis of covid _19 covid deaths and covid _19 vaccination worldwide during a pandemic The README file details the project's objective, problem, and solution.

 Skills used: Joins, CTE, Temp Tables, Windows Functions, Aggregate Functions,  Converting Data Types

  OBJECTIVE

 .
-Analyze Covide death vs covid vaccination  worldwide
+Analyze Covide death vs Covid vaccination  worldwide

 .
 Analyze the Percentage of Deaths & population vaccinated worldwide.

-.Analyze the percentage of the population  atleast one vaccination, Participation by location and date
+.Analyze the percentage of the population  with atleast one vaccination, Participation by location and date

 Dataset:

-Get data from GitHub  link: https://github.com/AlexTheAnalyst/PortfolioProjects/blob/main/CovidDeaths.xlsx
+Get data from the GitHub  link: https://github.com/AlexTheAnalyst/PortfolioProjects/blob/main/CovidDeaths.xlsx

 Schema